isomorphic-software/smartclient-docs/kb_topics/serverSummaries.md

 With the [SQL Templating](customQuerying.md#kb-topic-custom-querying-overview) feature you can customize portions of the query without ever having to re-create portions that the framework knows how to generate.
 This allows to create partially or entirely custom complex aggregation queries to use in a regular "fetch" operation.
 The SQL Templating feature supports aggregated queries just as regular ones with some additions, see below.

-In clause-by-clause substitution there are two additional aggregation specific clauses: [groupClause](../classes/OperationBinding.md#attr-operationbindinggroupclause) providing "group by" part of aggregated query and [afterWhereClause](../classes/OperationBinding.md#attr-operationbindingafterwhereclause) providing "having" part of aggregated query (or outer "where" part if sub-select approach is used, see [OperationBinding.useHavingClause](../classes/OperationBinding.md#attr-operationbindingusehavingclause) for more details).
-The automatically generated `groupClause` and `afterWhereClause` clauses are also available as [$defaultGroupClause](../reference.md#type-defaultqueryclause) and [$defaultAfterWhereClause](../reference.md#type-defaultqueryclause) SQL templating variables.
+In clause-by-clause substitution there are two additional aggregation specific clauses: [groupClause](../classes/OperationBinding.md#attr-operationbindinggroupclause) providing "group by" part of aggregated query and [groupWhereClause](../classes/OperationBinding.md#attr-operationbindinggroupwhereclause) providing "having" part of aggregated query (or outer "where" part if sub-select approach is used, see [OperationBinding.useHavingClause](../classes/OperationBinding.md#attr-operationbindingusehavingclause) for more details).
+The automatically generated `groupClause` and `groupWhereClause` clauses are also available as [$defaultGroupClause](../reference.md#type-defaultqueryclause) and [$defaultGroupWhereClause](../reference.md#type-defaultqueryclause) SQL templating variables.
+Note that if [OperationBinding.applyCriteriaBeforeAggregation](../classes/OperationBinding.md#attr-operationbindingapplycriteriabeforeaggregation) is set to `true`, `groupWhereClause` is not generated.

-Note that if [OperationBinding.applyCriteriaBeforeAggregation](../classes/OperationBinding.md#attr-operationbindingapplycriteriabeforeaggregation) is set to `true`, aggregated fields referenced in regular criteria are filtered before aggregation occurs.
-In this case, an `afterWhereClause` may still be generated, but only for the criteria defined in [DSRequest.afterCriteria](../classes/DSRequest.md#attr-dsrequestaftercriteria).

-`SQLDataSource.getSQLClause()` server-side API can generate the entire query, in case you wanted to use an aggregated query as just part of a larger query (perhaps a sub-select), or different parts of a query, including `groupClause` and `afterWhereClause` aggregated query clauses.
+`SQLDataSource.getSQLClause()` server-side API can generate the entire query, in case you wanted to use an aggregated query as just part of a larger query (perhaps a sub-select), or different parts of a query, including `groupClause` and `groupWhereClause` aggregated query clauses.

 Also note `SQLDataSource.getPartialHaving()` and `SQLDataSource.getHavingWithout()` server-side APIs which generate partial SQL condition expressions to be used as a complete or partial "having" or outer "where" clause.
 This is also can be accessed via `$sql.partialHaving` and `$sql.havingWithout` functions in SQL templates, see `$sql` variable description in [velocitySupport](velocitySupport.md#kb-topic-velocity-context-variables).